isobko/Maya_scripts/README.md

 INFO scripts:
 - ReplaceAnimKeys.py

-  Replaces the initial animation key with a custom one by checking on the selected meshes
+  Replace the first animation key with the specified value for all selected meshes